bslatkin/dpxdt/README.md

 - *results_url*: URL where a release candidates run status can be viewed in a web browser by a build admin.

 ## Deployment

+### Sqlite instance

+Here's how to run a production-grade version of the server on your a machine using sqlite as the database.
+This will also work on VMs if you set the database location to a persistent filesystem.

+1. `cd` into the `deployment` directory:
+1. Run this command:

+        make sqlite_deploy

+1. Copy the `sqlite_deploy` directory to wherever you want to run the server
+1. `cd` into the `sqlite_deploy` directory
+1. Create a new python virtual environment and activate it:

+        virtualenv .
+        source bin/activate

+1. Install all dependencies into the environment:

+        pip install -r requirements.txt
+        pip install -e .

+1. Run the server

+        ./run.sh

+1. Note that all of the data for the server will live in the `sqlite_deploy` directory in a file named `data.db`.
+1. When you quit the server, don't forget to deactivate your virtual environment:

+        deactivate

+### App Engine managed VMs

 Here's how to deploy to Google App Engine / CloudSQL / Google Compute Engine.
 This guide is still a little rough.